THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Winnie the Pooh, that huggable, loveable bear, is a toddler favorite.
 Sandwiched near the Splash Mountain entrance and the Hungry Bear Restaurant, it’s a perfect place to hang out while waiting for others to finish their rides.

-You climb aboard a beehive dripping with honey (yum!) and ride off into the Hundred-Acre Wood for four minutes of hijinks and fun.
+You climb aboard a beehive dripping with honey and ride off into the Hundred-Acre Wood for four minutes of hijinks and fun.

 Walt Disney loved trains and was often found riding in the conductor’s seat.
 Sometimes the line can be long but if you walk pass the main car, you can usually find a seat in a car further down.
+The Disneyland Railroad is a great place to take a rest.
+With any luck your toddler may have a nap.

 The Enchanted Tiki Room